track-your-bed/track-your-bed-doc/datamodel/simple/README.md

 (many-to-one relationship) and each station has multiple bed counts (one-to-many relationship).
 Furthermore, each bed count has exactly one bed type related, but one bed type can be related to multiple bed counts.
 Below, we will discuss each of the aforementioned data types in detail.
-Each data type entity is identified by a randomly generated type 4 UUID, which is also the primary key in the database.
+Each data type entity is identified by a randomly generated type 4 UUID, which is also the primary key in the corresponding table.

 The ERD is shown in [datamodel.puml][datamodel].